 Notary Bulletin Hotline Tip: How Do I Change The Address On My Commission?
 By NNA Staff on December 06, 2012 in Hotline Tips I recently moved to a different county in Pennsylvania and no longer work in the county where I initially received my commission.
 Do I need to make a change to my commission? - D.A., Danville, PA You must inform the Secretary of the Commonwealth and the recorder of deeds in the county of original appointment.
 Notification of the change of office address must be made in writing or electronically within five days after the change (57 PS 153).
 When you change your office address to a new county, you must register your official signature with the prothonotary’s office of the new county within 30 days.
 In counties of the second class, you must also register your signature with the clerk of court’s office within 30 days (57 PS 153 and 57 PS 155).
 Notaries in other states should consult with their Notary commissioning agency for the protocol for reporting address changes.
 Hotline answers are based on the laws in the state where the question originated and may not reflect the laws of other states.
 If in doubt, always refer to your own state statutes. –The Editors Confronted with a tricky notarization?
 Unsure how to proceed?
 NNA members have unlimited access to our expertly trained NNA Hotline counselors to help you with all of your notarial questions.
 Call (888) 876-0827, Monday through Friday, 5 a.m. to 7 p.m.
 PST; Saturday, 5 a.m. to 5 p.m.
-PST Email Share 4 Comments Add your commentNational Notary Association12 Mar 2015Hello.
+PST Email Share 6 Comments Add your commentNational Notary Association12 Mar 2015Hello.
 In order to answer your question can you please tell us what state you are commissioned in?Ruby A Deadder12 Mar 2015I recently moved and need to change my address what do I need to firstname.lastname@example.org Mar 2015I recently moved in California.
 I am still in the same county but I know i need to notify within so many days of my moving and where to mail my letter too?National Notary Association23 Mar 2015Hello.
 California Notaries who move their business, residence and/or mailing address must inform the Secretary of State in writing, by certified mail, within 30 days of the move.
 You will need to mail the notification to: Notary Public Section, P.O.
 Box 942877, Sacramento, CA 94277–0001.
 More information is available here: http://www.sos.ca.gov/notary/faqs/#question10National Notary Association08 Apr 2015Hi Gloria.
 You'll need to contact the Florida Department of State and notify them of your change of address within 60 days after the move.
 Their address is: Department of State, Division of Corporations, Notary Commissions and Certifications Section, P.O.
 Box 6327, Tallahassee, FL 32314.Gloria Lindquist08 Apr 2015I recently moved from Marion County, Florida to Bay County Florida.
 Who do I contact to change my address?Leave a Comment Required * Name * Email *(for verfication purposes only) Comment * Enter the text shown in this image *(text is case sensitive)All comments are reviewed and if approved, will display.